tranarchy/gentoo-apple-silicon/README.md

 Select the free space and create a new partition, write the changes then quit

-Now you can format the new partition with whatever filesystem you want, the Gentoo handbook recommends `xfs`
+Now you can format the new partition with whatever filesystem you want

 ```
 mkfs.xfs /dev/nvme0n1pX